 Distributions: Dividends are paid out of after tax profits.
 A company does not have to account for any tax when it pays dividends.
 A shareholder is entitled to a tax credit attaching to a dividend of 1/9th of the cash dividend.

-Tax avoidance: A new General Anti-Abuse Rule (GAAR) is due to be introduced from Royal Assent to the Finance Bill 2013 (probably sometime in July 2013).
-This will enable HMRC to counteract "abusive" tax planning.
+Tax avoidance: A new General Anti-Abuse Rule (GAAR) was introduced from 17 July 2013.
+This enables HMRC to counteract "abusive" tax planning.

 Every company which has directors and employees must operate the Pay As You Earn (PAYE) scheme.
 This is the mechanism used for the collection of income tax and national insurance contributions for remuneration payable to employees and directors.
 Companies are under an obligation to correctly operate PAYE and to make monthly returns of the PAYE deducted from employees.

-Income tax is payable at three rates; the basic rate (20%), higher rate (40%) and additional rate (45% from 6 April 2013) (click here for the thresholds for each rate)..
+Income tax is payable at three rates; the basic rate (20%), higher rate (40%) and additional rate (45%) There is thresholds for each rate.
 Employee national insurance contributions are paid at the rate of 12% on earnings between the primary threshold and the upper earnings limit and 2% above the upper earnings limit.
 Employer's national insurance contributions are payable at 13.8% above the secondary earnings threshold.
-Details of the thresholds can be found here.
+There is thresholds for each of these rates.

-It is essential for the correct tax treatment to be given to the payment of expenses to employees and directors and for any benefits in kind provided to employers or directors to be notified to HMRC on the end of year P11d return.
+It is essential for the correct tax treatment to be given to the payment of expenses to employees and directors and for any benefits in kind provided to employers or directors to be notified to HMRC.
 Benefits in kind include the provision of accommodation, private medical insurance and cars.

 Income tax and National Insurance contributions arising in respect of certain employment related securities and the exercise of unapproved share options may also be collected through PAYE – see further in Part 2 below.